BinyanHu/end2end-all-conv/README.md

 2. Run [gen_ddsm_dataset.sh](ddsm_train\gen_ddsm_dataset.sh) to generate the dataset.
 This script will crop image patches of shape `(256, 256)` from the dataset.
 Modify the shell script to tune parameters like output directories and numbers of each class.
-In the example we set all numbers of the samples to 1 for a quick test, but it is recommended to set them larger to ensure model convergence.
+In the example we set all numbers of the samples to 1 for a quick test, but it is recommended to set them larger to ensure a stable training.

    After the generation is finished, a new director `train_dat_mod` should appear in the `data/` directory: